Nearly half of adults in the United States have high blood pressure or hypertension.

-When it’s not controlled, this condition can lead to heart disease, stroke, vision loss, memory problems, and premature death.
+When it’s not controlled, this condition can increase the risk of heart disease, stroke, kidney failure, vision loss, memory problems, and premature death.

-To help combat hypertension, your doctor may prescribe lifestyle changes, including diet and exercise recommendations.
+To help combat hypertension, your doctor may prescribe healthy lifestyle changes, including diet and exercise recommendations.

-They also may prescribe one of many types of medication that can help manage your blood pressure.
+They also may prescribe one of the different medications that can help control blood pressure.

 I’ll then describe some common types of blood pressure medications, including their differences and potential side effects.